yakresponder/react-native-aculab-client/example-AcuMobCom/AcuMobCom-Example-README.md

 ---

 #### Note that and apiAccessKey should not ever be displayed and should be treated as sensitive data.
 In the Demo app they are displayed only to assist developer testing.
-You should not display this sensitive information in your application.
+You should not display this sensitive information in your application